ngs-docs/angus/R_Intro_Lesson.md

 round(3.141592, 2)
 ```

+Though, it is preferablt to show the argument names.
+Plus, we have the
-But you can change the order of the arguments if the arguments are
+added benefit of having the ability to change the order of the arguments
-named:
+if the arguments are named:

 ``` r
 round(digits = 2, x= 3.141592)